ysawa/jquery-store/README.markdown

 # jQuery Store

 jQuery Store is a light-weight plugin to save and load objects safely.
-The plugin convert almost all types of objects into JSON strings and save them in localStorage. [[日本語](https://github.com/ysawa/jquery-store/blob/master/README.ja.markdown)]
+The plugin convert almost all types of objects into JSON strings and save them in localStorage or userData. [[日本語](https://github.com/ysawa/jquery-store/blob/master/README.ja.markdown)]

 ## Features